sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 ## Lesson 7: Arrays.

-Arrays in java are like arrays in most other languages.They hold multiple values of the same type a.
+Arrays in java are like arrays in most other languages.
+They hold multiple values of the same type a.
 To declare an array, all you have to do is.

 ```java